 The other ticket is a list of IPs directly assigned to the router itself (Like an alias with host entries).
 This is a list of all locally connected networks (like an alias with network entries with appropriate subnet masks).

-#4 Updated by Josh Stompro over 6 years ago
+#4 Updated by Josh Stompro almost 7 years ago

 Please consider expanding this enhancement to include the following.

 Automatically add aliases that correspond to the local interface networks.
 The source/destination drop downs under firewall rules include shortcuts for "LAN network", "WAN network", etc. If the system automatically added those as aliases "WANNetwork" = "WAN Network", it would be possible to construct an alias that includes a certain subset of local networks, and would automatically stay synchronized with interface subnet changes.